xuejianhuang/WCTD/README.md

 </div>

-This repository contains the official implementation of the paper **WCTD**, a novel method for generating **targeted transferable adversarial examples** using a teacher–student distillation framework with wavelet-guided refinement.
+This repository contains the official implementation of the paper **Wavelet-Constrained Trajectory Distillation for Efficient Transferable Targeted Attacks**.

 ---